 LCLC Research Assistant: Brian Zdancewicz

-Brian Zdancewicz completed an MA in Polish, Russian, and Central and Eastern European Studies in Spring 2020, and is now working on a PhD with UIC’s Department of Slavic and Baltic Languages and Literatures.
+Brian Zdancewicz completed an MA in Polish, Russian, and Central and Eastern European Studies in Spring 2020, and is now working on a PhD with UIC’s Department of Polish, Russian, and Lithuanian Studies.
 He is interested in comparative and historical linguistics, linguistic typology, Eastern European languages and cultures, experimental and avant-garde music and visual art, as well as exploring different perspectives from which to perceive art, language, meaning, reality, and human experience.
 Brian also spends time producing abstract drawings, listening to history podcasts, and pursuing a variety of musical projects.